Truancy and School Attendance, Including 2020-2021 School Year Updates

 Move the student to full-time, in-person learning, if possible and appropriate.

 At a court hearing, the district must prove all of these:

-The student missed all the days the district claims she missed.
+The student missed all the days the district claims the student missed.

 The absences were unexcused.

-The school district has tried to end or reduce the absences.
+The district has tried to end or lower the absences.

 Yes.
 You must appear at all court hearings on the truancy.
 The judge will let you

 Challenge the district’s claims about you or your child.

 Explain why the child is missing school and what would help the child.

 Show how the school did not try to keep the child in school.